s-KaiNet/sp-typed-item/README.md

 ## How it works

-1. You should provide configuration file, which describes your target site url, lists and content types you want to generate interfaces for.
+1. You should provide a configuration file, which describes your target site url, lists and content types you want to generate interfaces for.
 2. Run the generation process.
-3. Consume generated interfaces in your project, which deals with SharePoint REST API and list data.
+3. Consume generated interfaces in your project, which deals with SharePoint REST API and list items data.

 Checkout how it works in action using VSCode extension: